oracle-livelabs/sprints/cloud-database-service/sprint-exadbd-create-on-demand-full-backup/sprint-exadbd-create-on-demand-full-backup.md

 2. Choose your **Compartment**.

-3. Navigate to the **Exadata VM Cluster** containing the database you want to back up:
+3. Navigate to the **Exadata VM Cluster** containing the database you want to back up.

 4. In the list of databases, find the database for which you want to create an on-demand full backup and click its name to display database details.